qmul21-CC-Group17/REST-API/README.md

 ### JWT for Keeping Track of Sessions and Authorization
 <b>JSON WEB TOKENS are generated every time a user registers or logs in</b>.
 This token is used to create a <b>SESSION</b> for the user that will last <b>upto 24-hours unless they logout</b>.
 This token is then used to access REST METHODS that require user login. <b>ONLY VALID TOKENS are authorized to perform CRUD operations</b>.
 Once the user is logged out, the TOKEN is <b> added to the list of blacklisted tokens</b> so that it may never be used again.
 Thus <b>securing the application.</b>

+### Admin status verification for certain functionalities
+A field in the database makes note of the user account's status as Admin.
+Only admin users may access the methods LIST_USERS GET_USER_BY_ID and DELETE_USER.
+Therefore access is managed by verifying whether the user is LOGGED IN and if THEY ARE ADMINS.

 ## Securing the Database with Role-Based Policies:
 ### ADMIN & USER Roles
-- USER role is only allowed to access the method create__user, get_jobs, update_user to update their own details, and delete_user to delete ONLY THEIR OWN ACCOUNT.
+- USER role is only allowed to access the methods GET_JOBS CREATE_USER, AUTH_LOGIN, AUTH_LOGOUT, UPDATE_USER to update their own details.
-- ADMIN role is allowed to use the method list_users to see all the details of the user-role users who have accounts on the app.
+- Only ADMIN role is allowed to use the methods LIST_USERS to see all the details of all users, GET_USER_BY_ID to see details of one user specifically, DELETE_USER to delete a user account.
 <b>THE ROLES AND THEIR AUTHORIZATION ARE VERIFIED BY THE 'Authorization' FIELD IN USER TABLE.
-THUS ONLY ADMIN HAS TRUE ACCESS TO THE USER DATABASE, THUS SECURING THE DATABASE. </b>
+ONLY ADMIN HAS TRUE ACCESS TO THE USER DATABASE, THUS SECURING THE DATABASE. </b>
  ONE ADMIN ACCOUNT IS CREATED UPON RUNNING FIRST INSTANCE OF THE APP.

 ## Requirements: